 Stock the Freezer Before You Go on Vacation

 The smartest thing I do before I leave on a trip is to stock the freezer with enough food to fill us up for a few meals.

 Whether my brood comes home at 1 p.m. or 1 a.m., one of us is always hungry.
 Defrost-friendly dishes feed my fam and make me feel like “I got this” (even if I’m so tired I can’t stand up straight).

 The best part about this freezer plan is its ease: All I do is make a few extra portions of the meals we’re already consuming before I leave.
 Once the freezer is full of good-to-go meals, there’s no temptation to stop for fast food or worry about meal planning when my internal clock is somewhere over Greenland.

-I can't tell you how many times I've looked in my fridge the night before leaving on a trip only to realize I've got a bunch of veggies that won't survive my time away.
-Even though I'm usually running behind on the packing front, I take an extra 10 minutes to chop up all my veggies and put them into a freezer bag or sealed container.
+One more tip: Don’t forget the veggies!
+I can’t tell you how many times I’ve looked in my fridge the night before leaving on a trip only to realize I’ve got a bunch of veggies that won’t survive my time away.
+Even though I’m usually running behind on the packing front, I take an extra 10 minutes to chop up all my veggies and put them into a freezer bag or sealed container.
 Pre-chopped veggies go with any pantry staple or sauce kicking around my fridge.

 Get Inspired: 17 Freezer Meals for When You Come Back from Vacation

 Do you do this, too?
 What do you make?
 Tell me in the comments below!